 If I had to name to specific challenges, then one would certainly be getting the ticket review process off the ground and establishing a feedback loop for the team.
 We started with a very manual process and some spreadsheets, which gave me the idea for Qualitista as well.

-The other one was related actually to contextual support.
-Namely answering the question “how do we make support scale without hiring on a 1:1 ratio to customer growth?”.
+The other one has related actually to contextual support.
+Namely answering the question “how do we make support scale without hiring a 1:1 ratio to customer growth?”.
 Contextual help ended up being the solution, so in that sense, I think Support Hero is solving an absolutely crucial issue.

 What role does support play on your product roadmap?

 It plays a vital role.
 We are at an early stage and are looking for customers that would join us most for that feedback.
 Almost all major feature developments of the past year can be traced back to feature request by a customer.
 Extracting that insight and feedback is in large part the task of customer support – at least in a smaller organization.